p-lethlean/odin-recipes/README.md

 # odin-recipes
 Odin recipes project is about using the new HTML skills I have been learning by creating a basic recipe website.
-It will be done is pure html so it will look quite "Brutalist" in is design.
+It will be done is pure html so it will look quite "Brutalist" in its design.